jcsherin/btree/README.md

 data structure.
 I wrote this to learn first-hand the challenges involved in implementing a concurrent data structure correctly.

-The algorithm for key-value lookups, insertion and deletion are taken from the textbook — [Database System Concepts - 7th edition](https://db-book.com/).
+- The algorithm for key-value lookups, insertion and deletion are taken from the textbook — [Database System Concepts - 7th edition](https://db-book.com/).
-The Bayer-Schkolnick concurrency protocol is the one described in the paper - [Concurrency of Operations on B-Trees](https://pages.cs.wisc.edu/~david/courses/cs758/Fall2007/papers/Concurrency%20of%20Operations.pdf).
+- The Bayer-Schkolnick concurrency protocol is the one described in the paper - [Concurrency of Operations on B-Trees](https://pages.cs.wisc.edu/~david/courses/cs758/Fall2007/papers/Concurrency%20of%20Operations.pdf).
-The interface and data structure layout code is adapted [cmu-db/noisepage: Self-Driving Database Management System from Carnegie Mellon University](https://github.com/cmu-db/noisepage)
+- The interface and data structure layout code is adapted from [cmu-db/noisepage: Self-Driving Database Management System from Carnegie Mellon University](https://github.com/cmu-db/noisepage)

 ## Interface